Henry the Young King

 Henry was educated under the guidance of his father’s chancellor Thomas Becket.
 In 1170, William Marshal, 1st Earl of Pembroke was appointed his tutor and was also his tournament team leader until 1182 when Henry and Marshal had a falling out.
 Henry participated in many tournaments in northern and central France and became one of the major patrons of the sport.

-When Henry was 15, his father decided to adopt the French practice of ensuring the succession by declaring his heir the junior king.
+When Henry was 15, his father adopted the French practice of ensuring the succession by declaring his heir the junior king.
 Henry was crowned at Westminster Abbey on June 14, 1170, by Roger of Pont L’Évêque, Archbishop of York.
 Marguerite was not crowned at this time and this greatly infuriated her father King Louis VII.
 To appease the French king, another coronation which included Marguerite was held on August 27, 1172, at Winchester Cathedral.
 Marguerite and Henry had only one son, William, who was born prematurely on June 19, 1177, and died three days later.

 Despite his rank of junior king, King Henry II refused to grant Henry land or allow him to participate in the government.
 With his mother and his brothers Richard (the future King Richard I of England) and Geoffrey, he nearly overthrew King Henry II in 1173.
 In 1182–83, Henry had a falling out with his brother Richard when Richard refused to pay homage to him on the orders of King Henry II.
 As he was preparing to fight Richard, Henry became ill with dysentery (also called the bloody flux), the scourge of armies for centuries.
 It was clear that Henry was dying and he repented for his sins by prostrating himself naked on the floor before a crucifix.
 Henry the Young King died on June 11, 1183, in Martel, France holding a ring his father had sent as a sign of his forgiveness.
 Henry was so popular that the people of Le Mans and Rouen almost went to war for the custody of his body.
 He had requested to be buried in Rouen Cathedral, but as his body traveled through Le Mans, the bishop ordered his body to be buried at the cathedral there.
 The Dean of Rouen Cathedral had to resort to legal means to bury Henry according to his wishes.
 Ironically, the tombs of the perpetually fighting brothers, Henry and Richard, lie on opposite sides of the altar of Rouen Cathedral.